yogigyle/yogigyle.github.io/about.md

 <p>I’ll be sharing original thoughts on yoga philosophy and how yoga has influenced my life, along with favorite poses and techniques that I have used successfully to increase my own strength & flexibility.
 I would also love to hear and share your experiences, along with suggestions of any additional content you would like me to share.</p>

-<p>Yoga is an experiential science.
-Practice it.
-Live it.
-Breathe it.</p>

-<p>I look forward to speaking with you and us inspiring one another.</p>
+<p>I look forward to speaking with you and inspiring one another.</p>

 <p>Love & Light,<br />
 Avigyle</p>